Aging in Place in a Multi-Level Home

-Aging in place is becoming more popular among seniors that are looking to maintain their independence by aging in their home rather than moving to a senior living community.
+Aging in place is becoming more popular among seniors who are looking to maintain their independence by aging in their homes rather than moving to a senior living community.

 Being able to remain in the family home for an entire lifetime is what many people want, but it’s not ideal if the home isn’t accommodating.
 One of the major concerns of individuals wishing to help their parents age in place is how to modify the existing multi-level home in order to suit their parents’ future needs.

-Those that have a ranch or single floor home with no stairs may have it a bit easier, however, there are a few different things that you can do to make the multi-level home livable as its inhabitants age.
+Those who have a ranch or single-floor home with no stairs may have it a bit easier, however, there are a few different things that you can do to make the multi-level home livable as its inhabitants age.
 Let’s take a look at some considerations for aging in place in a multi-story home.

 Establishing a Budget